Skip to contents

 • exitProbLower: A vector of length \(K + 1\).
 The first element is the probability of stopping for futility in Phase 2; the remaining elements are the probabilities of stopping for futility at each look in Phase 3.

-• exitProbByArmUpper: A \((K+1) \times M\) matrix.
-The \((k, m)\)-th entry gives the probability of stopping for efficacy at look \(k\) given that arm \(m\) is selected as best.
+• exitProbByArmUpper: A \((K + 1) \times M\) matrix.
+The \((k, m)\)-th entry gives the probability of stopping for efficacy at look \(k\) given that arm \(m\) is selected at rank rankp0.

-• exitProbByArmLower: A \((K+1) \times M\) matrix.
-The \((k, m)\)-th entry gives the probability of stopping for futility at look \(k\) given that arm \(m\) is selected as best.
+• exitProbByArmLower: A \((K + 1) \times M\) matrix.
+The \((k, m)\)-th entry gives the probability of stopping for futility at look \(k\) given that arm \(m\) is selected at rank rankp0.

 Details